MAYUCode/Sleep_AI-Disorder-Detection/README.md

 - Deployment as a web or mobile app for interactive use

--Inclusion of additional physiological parameters like oxygen saturation, snoring patterns, or sleep cycles
+- Inclusion of additional physiological parameters like oxygen saturation, snoring patterns, or sleep cycles